microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-custom-types.md

 ## Known limitations

-- Custom Types don’t support searching across multiple contentSources.
-You can only search one ConnectionId at the time.
+- Custom types don’t support searching across multiple contentSources.
+You can only search one '''connectionId at the time.

 - Stored_fields have to be specified, otherwise search results won’t be returned.